Architecture, Forum, Urbanity, Market, Transportation

 contemporary cities before it is too late."

 Bruno, Jonathan, "FORUM CONTEMPERANUEUS: re-connecting society through public interaction" (2012).
 Architecture Thesis Prep.
-Paper 198.
+198.

 Syracuse University School of Architecture submission